rl1987/trickster.dev/tricksterblog/content/post/scraping-legacy-asp-net-site-with-scrapy-a-real-example.md

 <meta name='Copyright' content='Tyler Technologies Inc, Akanda Solutions, LLC'>
 ```

-This points us to a product names iasWorld by a company called Tyler Technologies, Inc. That
+This points us to a product named iasWorld by a company called Tyler Technologies, Inc. That
 means there's more sites like this and we can reuse the above code to scrape them (some
 modifications will be needed).